RedHatInsights/curiosity-frontend/src/components/README.md

 <a name="Components.module_InventoryCard"></a>

 ## InventoryCard
-Instances, Hosts, and Subscriptions base inventory card.
+Instances, and Subscriptions base inventory card.

 **Properties**